-I kept searching and reading, and asking questions on other forums where someone replied by saying “You have a perpectual license version of photoshop cs6 13.01.
-The conditional actions were added to the suscription version of photoshop cs6 13.1 (creative cloud)” [sic] Essentially, Adobe was referring to the new product as Photoshop CS6 and Photoshop CC where the CS6 also referred to the older version, thus creating unnecessary confusion.
+I kept searching and reading and asking questions on other forums where someone replied by saying “You have a perpetual license version of photoshop cs6 13.01.
+The conditional actions were added to the subscription version of photoshop cs6 13.1 (creative cloud)” [sic] Essentially, Adobe was referring to the new product as Photoshop CS6 and Photoshop CC where the CS6 also referred to the older version, thus creating unnecessary confusion.

-I repeat my admonition to Adobe, shame on you to censor user comment which you openly invited.
-And accept the fact that using Photoshop CS6 to refer to two different products is clearly confusing.
+I repeat my admonition to Adobe, shame on you to censor the user comment that you openly invited.
+And accept the fact that using Photoshop CS6 to refer to two different products is decidedly confusing.

 But again, maybe that is the purpose!